stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 ### rulesFor

 This method returns all registered rules for provided action, subject and field.
 Useful for debugging and for extensions.
+Contrary to `relevantRuleFor` accepts subject type as the 2nd argument or:

-* **Parameters**: accepts the same parameters as [can](#can-of-pure-ability)
+* **Parameters**:
+  * `action: string` - an action to check
+  * `subjectType: SubjectType` - a subject type to check (this one is optional if `Abilities` is a string literal type)
+  * `field?: string` - a field to check
 * **Returns**: `Rule<Abilities, Conditions>[]`

 ### possibleRulesFor